-Florida Probate Rule 5.030 requires every guardian be represented by an attorney admitted to

-Seventeenth Judicial Circuit Court of Florida Local Procedures - Probate Division Page 16 practice in Florida unless the guardian is an attorney admitted to practice law in Florida.
+Florida Probate Rule 5.030 requires every guardian be represented by an attorney admitted to practice in Florida unless the guardian is an attorney admitted to practice law in Florida.
 A guardian advocate is not required to be represented by counsel.